Looking for a simple, delicious crock pot ranch pork chops recipe… We’ve gotcha covered. Creamy gravy, tender juicy meat, and a wonderful ranchy zing.

 - Cooked and Butter Noodles

-Cook on high for 3-4 hours or on low 5-7 or until pork is fork tender.
-Serve over cooked rice or pasta.
+- Cook on high for 3-4 hours or on low 5-7 or until pork is fork-tender.

 More Crock Pot Pork Recipes…